Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 - Represents the Board and appears on its behalf at official functions and engagement events, and has prime responsibility for interaction, on behalf of the Board, with the Minister, Lead Commissioner and Commission, CEO, Regulator officials, and external officials, parties or bodies, having regard to the Board’s mandate;

-- As a governance tool, works actively with the Vice-Chairperson, CEO, Commission leadership, and IAC leadership to develop appropriate and effective mechanisms of communication, consultation and alignment such as regular leadership meetings;
+- Works actively with the Vice-Chairperson, Committee Chairs, CEO, Commission leadership, and IAC leadership to develop appropriate and effective mechanisms of communication, consultation and alignment such as regular leadership meetings;

-- Works with the CEO to develop appropriate and effective mechanisms of communication with the Minister and Deputy Minister;
+- Works with the CEO to develop appropriate and effective mechanisms of communication with the Minister and Deputy Minister on behalf of the Board of Directors;

 - After consultation with the Board, nominates Directors to serve as Chairperson and members of each Board Committee;